bomctl/bomctl/README.md

   - Merge components and component dependencies from two or more SBOM documents
   - Flatten multiple SBOM document component dependencies into a single SBOM document
 - `Redact`
-  - Redact fields by regular express or field name while keeping tracibility to the original document
+  - Redact fields by regular expressions or field name while keeping tracibility to the original document
 - `Split`
   - Split an SBOM dependency tree into multiple files based on purl type or component identifier
 - `Trim`
   - Trim an SBOM dependency tree based on purl type or component identifier
 - __Your suggestions too!__

+We use [Architecture Decision Records](docs/architecture/README.md) to track key decisions on the architecture and implementation details of `bomctl`.
+Decisions that are proposed but not finalized have the [adr label](https://github.com/bomctl/bomctl/labels/adr).

 ## Similar Projects